ChunShow/System-programming/README.md

 **Answer.** You don't need to handle path length overflow explicitly.
 Simply use the `MAX_PATH_LEN` macro in the skeleton code.
 You can also modify the value of that macro if necessary.

-**Question 4.** How to execute dirtree command like the examples?
+**Question 4.** How to execute the dirtree command like the examples?

 **Answer.** Use `alias` command for your easy execution!

-But `alias` command is not permanent; if you want to keep using `alias` after logging out and back in out servers, you need to add it to `~/.bashrc`.
+But `alias` command is not permanent; if you want to keep using `alias` after logging out and back in on servers, you need to add it to `~/.bashrc`.
 ```bash
 $ alias dirtree=/home/sp[your student id]/assignment2/bin/dirtree